jsperrier1/openapv_tmv/README.md

 - Support for various chroma sampling formats from 4:2:2 to 4:4:4, and bit-depths from 10 to 16
 - Support for multiple decoding and re-encoding without severe visual quality degradation
 - Support multi-view video and auxiliary video like depth, alpha, and preview
-- Support various metadata including HDR10/10+ and user-definded format
+- Support various metadata including HDR10/10+ and user-defined format

 ### Related specification
 - APV Codec (bitstream): [https://datatracker.ietf.org/doc/draft-lim-apv/](https://datatracker.ietf.org/doc/draft-lim-apv/)